vysmich/vysmich/README.md

 # About me:
 I am a lover of sci-fi and fantasy movies, nature and good food.
 I've been studying web development for more than a year and a half and I am constantly improving my skills.
-My goal is to be a full-stack javascript developer.Look at [my LinkedIn](https://www.linkedin.com/in/vysmich/) or scroll below for my code.
+Look at [my LinkedIn](https://www.linkedin.com/in/vysmich/) or scroll below for my code.

 #### Contact me:
 [<img src="https://www.google.com/gmail/about/static/images/logo-gmail.png" width="48px" >](mailto:vysmich@gmail.com) [<img src="https://cdn.freelogovectors.net/wp-content/uploads/2020/01/linkedin-logo.png" width="48px">](https://www.linkedin.com/in/vysmich/)